Scheduling#

 Data-Aware Scheduling#

-By default, Cosmos emits Airflow Datasets when running dbt projects.
+By default, if using a version between Airflow 2.4 or higher is used, Cosmos emits Airflow Datasets when running dbt projects.
 This allows you to use Airflow’s data-aware scheduling capabilities to schedule your dbt projects.
-Cosmos emits datasets in the following format:
+Cosmos emits datasets using the OpenLineage URI format, as detailed in the OpenLineage Naming Convention.

 For example, let’s say you have: